wp-blocks/cf7-antispam/readme.txt

 ==Support==
-Community support via the [support forums](https://wordpress.org/support/plugin/contact-form-7-antispam/) on wordpress.org Open an issue on [GitHub](https://github.com/erikyo/contact-form-7-antispam) also advice, reports, suggestions.
-Everyone can contribute, my intent is to keep it to be forever free but I ask for your support!
+Community support via the [support forums](https://wordpress.org/support/plugin/contact-form-7-antispam/) on wordpress.org Open an issue on [GitHub](https://github.com/erikyo/contact-form-7-antispam)

-==Contributing==
-I am very happy if someone wants to contribute to the project.
+= Contribute =
+We love your input!
+We want to make contributing to this project as easy and transparent as possible, whether it's:

+* Reporting a bug
+* Discussing the current state of the code
+* Submitting a fix
+* Proposing new features

+We use github to host code, to track issues and feature requests, as well as accept pull requests.
+By contributing, you agree that your contributions will be licensed under its GPLv2 License.

 My goal is to create an antispam that protects cf7 definitively without relying on external services.
 And free for everyone. if you want to help me, [GitHub](https://github.com/erikyo/contact-form-7-antispam) is the right place ;)

 == Debug / Plugin PHP Constants ==